artificiallama/WSJ_headlines_SP500/README.md

 ![](images/freq_topwords_headlines.png)

-Vader Sentiment analyser is used to calculate the sentiment score for each headline.
+VADER (Valence Aware Dictionary and sEntiment Reasoner) Sentiment analyser is used to calculate the sentiment score for each headline.
 The bar chart of annually averaged sentiment index is shown below.

 ![](images/annual_WSJ_sentiment.png)